China arrests thousands for 'virus-related crimes' – latest updates

 The Netherlands had already intended to halt its mink breeding industry by 2024, but decided to bring forward the closures after several farm employees contracted Covid-19.

-The government has set aside $212 million (180 million euros) to compensate farmers, the Dutch news agency ANP reported on Thursday, citing sources.
+The government has set aside $212 million to compensate farmers, the Dutch news agency ANP reported on Thursday, citing sources.

-According to the Dutch Federation of Pelt Farmers, the Netherlands exports around $101 million (90 million euros) worth of fur a year for use in China and globally.
+According to the Dutch Federation of Pelt Farmers, the Netherlands exports around $101 million worth of fur a year for use in China and globally.

 The country had roughly 900,000 mink at 130 farms, Statistics Netherlands data said.